Skip to Main Content

 Abbey, Edward (1927-1989)

-Abbey is a well-known nature writer, best known for Desert Solitaire.
+Abbey was a well-known nature writer, particularly remembered for his book Desert Solitaire.
 He wrote two books set in New Mexico: Fire on the Mountain and The Brave Cowboy.

 Austin, Mary Hunter (1868-1934)

 Austin was a novelist, poet, playwright and essayist, who moved to Santa Fe in 1924.
 Austin wrote 35 novels, and is best known for The Land of Little Rain, set in California.
-She wrote one novel set in New Mexico, Starry Adventure (1931).
-Austin collaborated with Ansel Adams on Taos Pueblo (1930).
+She wrote one novel set in New Mexico, Starry Adventure (1931) and collaborated with Ansel Adams on his first book of photographs Taos Pueblo (1930).

 Bandelier, Adolph (1840-1914)